 The National Electrical Code (NEC) dictates that no wiring splices are allowed outside of an approved enclosure.
 Any standard outlet, switch box, or light fixture box can serve as an approved enclosure, but where a wiring splice needs to occur in other locations along the circuit, the approved enclosure is usually a junction box.
-A junction box is simply a standard electrical box that is mounted securely (to house framing or another structure) and contains the splice—the wiring connection—of two or more circuit cables or wires.
+A junction box is simply a standard electrical box that is mounted securely to house framing or another structure, containing the connection (splice) of two or more circuit cables.
 The cables are secured to the box with cable clamps (or conduit connectors, if the circuit includes conduit), and the box must have a removable cover to create a complete enclosure.
 Junction box covers must remain accessible; they cannot be covered with drywall or other surface material.